rhiannemock/ketoboot/README.md

 The Home link opened the home page in the same window.

-The About Keto link opened the About keto page in the same window.
+The Introduction link opened the About keto page in the same window.

 The Sign up link opened the sign up page in the same window.